Vehicular Energy Network: System Design

 Energy is transmitted in the form of packets and this allows VEN to be managed like a packet-switched data network.
-Given the intended route of an EV, we know where the energy it carries can be delivered.
-By controlling how many EVs are utilized to carry energy, we can specify the energy transmission rate on each road segment.
+Given the intended route of an EV,\footnote{For public transport, the exact schedules and routes can be acquired.
+For private vehicles, we expect that the participants are willing to disclose parts of their intended routes to the system.
+At the least, as soon as a vehicle is on a particular road segment, it will stay until the end of that segment for sure before it can exit.} It is known where the energy it carries can be delivered.
+By controlling how many EVs are utilized to carry energy and when proper charging and discharging events take place with the EVs, the energy flow can be controlled and the energy transmission rate can be specified on each road segment.